 To make this wooden pirate flag, I started with a wooden pallet.
 This is a great way to recycle wood.
 If you don’t have a wooden pallet, stop by your local home improvement store or lumberyard.
 Many times they are giving these wooden pallets away for free.

 Truth is that I have never made anything with a wooden pallet before.
-But it turns out that wooden pallet projects are really popular.
+But, it turns out that wooden pallet projects are really popular.
 You can make everything from bookshelves to desks to coffee tables.
-There’s an entire art form dedicated to wooden pallet creativity.
+For more inspiration, be sure to check out these cool wooden pallet project ideas here.
+There’s an entire art form dedicated to wooden pallet creativity that you can explore.

 When choosing a wooden pallet for this project, it’s important to consider the treatment code.
 Not all pallets are safe to use for your projects.
 Some woods are treated with harmful chemicals.
 There are three different treatment codes on wooden pallets: